 Lin et al (2015) A New Rat Model of Cisplatin-induced Neuropathic Pain.
 Oncotarget 28 236 PMID: 26495078

 Do you know of a great paper that uses Cisplatin from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area